 Island Lake is a beautiful high-mountain lake on the Beartooth Plateau in Wyoming.
 It’s easily accessed from the Beartooth Highway (US 212) and is just a few miles west of the Beartooth Pass.
 Sitting at 9,518′ elevation, Island Lake covers 146 acres to a maximum depth of about 100ft.
-Island Lake is a very popular recreation area with a US Forest Service campground, a boat ramp and beach area and a trailhead that is a popular with hikers and backpackers.
+Island Lake is a very popular recreation area with a US Forest Service campground, a boat ramp and beach area, and a trailhead that is popular with hikers and backpackers.

 Island Lake is just off US 212 (the Beartooth Highway) about 25 miles east of Cooke City, MT and about 38 miles from Red Lodge, MT.
 Unfortunately; there are no mile markers along the highway so you need watch for the signs which are quite obvious.
 The access is by a short spur road that heads north from US 212 This road is accessible to all vehicles and leads to the campground and boat launch area.

 Camping at Island Lake

 The Island Lake Campground has 21 sites for all tents, trailers or RVs.
 There are vault toilets and water is available.
 The campground is very busy in the summer months and is often full.
 Plan your arrival for early in the day for the best selection of available campsites.
 The US Forest Service charges a nightly camping fee and, as of 2020, they do not take reservations.